 Innovation Without Inclusion Is Just Imitation

-Innovation isn’t just about bold ideas—it’s about building better systems.
-In this keynote, I explore how inclusion fuels innovation by expanding how (and who) we design for.
-Whether you’re driving product breakthroughs, digital transformation, or team collaboration, inclusive innovation helps you create value without leaving people behind.
-Expect real stories, irreverent insights, and a practical framework you can use right away.
+Innovation isn’t just about bold ideas: it’s about building systems that work for more people.
+In this keynote, I show how inclusive innovation expands what - and who - we design for.
+Whether you're driving digital transformation, inclusive product development, or cross-functional collaboration, this talk helps your team create impact without leaving people behind.
+Expect irreverent insights, real stories, and practical processes you can apply right away.

 True innovation doesn’t just serve the many - it includes the few.
-This keynote dives into how inclusive innovation transforms creativity, strategy, and culture.
+This keynote shows how inclusive innovation fuels creative breakthroughs through inclusion.

 The 7 Sins and Wins of Inclusive Innovation